AMARDEV07/nodejs-expressjs-notes/README.md

 ---------------------------------------------------------------------------------------
 # 📁 File System (fs) Module
+The `fs` module in Node.js allows you to interact with the file system (read, write, update, delete files).
+It's a **core module**, so you don't need to install it separately.

 ### 🧱 Synchronous

 const fs = require('fs');

-fs.writeFileSync("file.txt", "Hello Aman!");
+// Write to a file (overwrites if file exists) fs.writeFileSync("file.txt", "Hello Aman!");

+// Read from a file
+const data = fs.readFileSync("file.txt", "utf-8");
+console.log(data);

+// Append to a file
+fs.appendFileSync("file.txt", "\nAppended Line");

+// Delete a file
+fs.unlinkSync("file.txt");

 ### 🧱 Asynchronous